jihunhwang/jihunhwang.github.io/_pages/timeline.markdown

 <li>
 <div><b>May 2020</b></div>
-		<div>I gave a short talk at the UMass Geometric Analysis Reading Seminar in May 7th on the recent progress in <a href="https://mathoverflow.net/questions/308443/on-the-calabi-yau-conjecture-for-minimal-surfaces">the embedded Calabi-Yau conjecture</a>, by Colding-Minicozzi and Meeks-Perez-Ros!</div>
+		<div>I gave a short talk at the UMass Geometric Analysis Reading Seminar in May 7th on the recent progress in <a href="https://mathoverflow.net/questions/308443/on-the-calabi-yau-conjecture-for-minimal-surfaces">the embedded Calabi-Yau conjecture</a>, by Colding-Minicozzi and Meeks-Perez-Ros! <a href="https://drive.google.com/file/d/1gw3eaI9tQFrcVB2hw3cm1b6VyELKp8Bn/view?usp=sharing">Here</a> are my notes.</div>
 </li>

 <li>